EU Deforestation-free Products Regulation: the impact on businesses

 Challenges and opportunities of the EU Deforestation-free Products Regulation

-Apart from the challenge posed by the current uncertainty around the legislation’s implementation, which the European Commission plans to clarify as soon as possible with additional guidelines, the Regulation could be beneficial for those businesses that are already prepared to align with the Regulation’s requirements as soon as the text enters into application.
+Apart from these challenges, the EU Deforestation-free Products Regulation could be beneficial for those businesses that are already prepared to align with the Regulation’s requirements as soon as the text enters into application.
 This would make these businesses sustainable frontrunners within their specific sector, thus enhancing their reputation and market positioning vis-à-vis competitors.

 What are the next steps?

 Businesses within the scope of the legislation are advised to assess the requirements laid down under the Deforestation-free Products Regulation while seizing opportunities to drive sustainable growth and resilience in the market.
-At the same time, they should closely monitor the latest developments of the Regulation, as additional guidance from the European Commission is expected to provide clarity on how companies can best comply with the legislation, so as to align their business operations with the greening aspirations of the European Union while continuing to secure their license to operate in the Single Market.
+At the same time, they should closely monitor the latest developments of the Regulation, as a 12-month phase-in period may allow for additional time for organisations to comply with the legislation and align their business operations with the greening aspirations of the European Union while continuing to secure their license to operate in the Single Market.

 Publyon offers tailor-made solutions to navigate the evolving policy environment at EU level and anticipate the impact of the most relevant EU sustainable policies and political developments on your organization.
 Publyon advises organisations to: